 From 2004 - 06, Markus served as the Department of Justice Resident Legal Advisor for Kosovo, helping oversee the U.S.’s multi-million dollar efforts to bring the rule of law to this war-torn region.
 In that capacity, Markus represented the United States at diplomatic negotiations, led Balkan-wide efforts to modernize anti-corruption, anti-fraud, and anti-counterfeiting enforcement, and spear-headed the restructuring of Kosovo’s post-conflict justice system.
 Markus also worked with U.S. and foreign government officials and business leaders to fight labor trafficking and exploitation.
-During this time, Markus authored the Kosovo Trial Skills Handbook, which remains the most cited source in Kosovo's Compilation of Applicable Criminal Laws.
+During this time, Markus authored the Kosovo Trial Skills Handbook (USDOJ, 2006), which remains the most cited source in Kosovo's Compilation of Applicable Criminal Laws.

 Markus started his legal career as a law clerk to The Hon.
 Morris S. Arnold of the U.S. Court of Appeals for the Eighth Circuit and Chief U.S. District Judge Catherine Perry, and as a Lecturer in Law at Oxford University.

 - Engaged by the University of Colorado to conduct an internal review relating to former student and "Colorado Theater Shooter" James Holmes.

 - Achieved historic sentence in national insider trading case.

 - Leading the appeal for Haiti Teleco's Joel Esquenazi in first-of-its-kind appellate challenge against longest-ever FCPA sentence for an individual (the Wall Street Journal named it the #1 corruption sentence of 2012).